KomalSrivas/CodeLab4/README.md

 No hard-coded dependencies

-http://localhost:80 wshows a formatted meal recommendation with an associated price.
+http://localhost:80 shows a formatted meal recommendation with an associated price.